insightcrunch/insightcrunch/_posts/2011-01-20-tcs-ilp-bhubaneswar-cracking-the-code.md

 ---

-## Strategies Specifically for Non-CS/Non-IT Backgrounds
+## Strategies for Non-CS/Non-IT Backgrounds at TCS Bhubaneswar ILP

 If you come from a non-computer-science background - electrical, mechanical, civil, agriculture, or any stream other than CS/IT - ILP assessments pose a particular challenge.
 Your college curriculum almost certainly did not prepare you for the depth of programming content covered, and you may arrive with genuine apprehension about whether you belong in this environment.